kailash-manasarovar/statement/docs/crimes/protagonists/vidal-sastre.md

 - And they didn't care.
 - I guess I was paying for their Ferraris.

-### The older, slimmer, shorter, greyer man
+### The older, slimmer, shorter, greyer man - the angel

-- He may have been the first of these men I saw at class before a switch took place.
+- This man is the angel.
 - I never stopped having an extremely good feeling about this man.
 - I only have four solid memories of him where I'm not confusing him with someone else: